afeiszli/openshift-advanced-deployment-homework/README.md

 This is the repository to store all of the artifacts required for the Open Shift Advanced Deployment Homework Assignment.

 #### Base Inventory file: inventory/hosts
-#### Supplemental ansible playbooks: ansible/
+#### Supplemental ansible playbooks, openshift templates, etc: file/
-#### Documentation: docs/
 #### Helper Scripts: scripts/

-This repository and all files artifacts inside of it represent my own private learning and do not represent anything officially produced by Red Hat Inc.
+This repository and all of the artifacts inside of it are the result of the classes I just attended.
+The entire repository does not represent anything officially produced by Red Hat in any way shape or form.
+Almost all of this content is based upon other people's work, the documentation, or notes taken during the class.
 All mistakes, errors and ommisions are my own.
+I strongly urge you not to use the contents of this repository for anything you care about in the slightest.
+There are bound to be mistakes of one kind or another, and your entire cluster may burst into **flames** if you use the inventory, templates, or any playbooks contained in this repository.
+You have been warned.